dawoodvaleed/Tutor-Bot/README.md

-##Tutor Bot
+## Tutor Bot

-To start the project run `node ./index.js` and go to index.html
+1. To start the project run `node ./index.js`
+2. Open `index.html` and you are good to go!